jscript-panel/jscript-panel.github.io/docs/gallery/thumbs.md

 By default it will display multiple images (if present) inside the same folder as the playling/selected file.
 The folder path can be configured via the right click menu.

-Alternatively, you can put it [Last.fm](https://www.last.fm) mode and it can download images.
+Alternatively, you can put it [Last.fm](https://www.last.fm) mode and it can download artist images.
-You can trigger downloads manually or enable automatic downloads which is off by default.
+Automatic downloads are enabled by defaul but that can be turned off and you may trigger downoads manually.

 There are many options for thumbnail size and alignment via the right click menu.
 Circular thumbnails can also be enabled.